Sections of this article:

 For example, my Poppy Seed Pod watch:

 The whole of the case/body of the watch is based on the forms, texture and concepts from poppy seed pods.
-It’s not a specific element about poppy seed pods inside, or outside, a watch case which is otherwise standard . . . there is no watch case separate from the organic influences, no hands stuck on something they don’t relate to.
-There are little or no influences from watchmaking, engineering or fine jewelry (more on those, below).
+It’s not a specific element about poppy seed pods added to a watch case which is otherwise standard . . . there is no watch case separate from the organic influences, no hands stuck on something they don’t relate to.
+And there are little or no influences from watchmaking, engineering or fine jewellery (more on those, below).

 Even the time-display very much belongs, it makes sense as part of the design . . . and there are no watch hands or marked dial with all the inevitable sub-conscious references to clocks and being on time.
-Which allows the exploration of the poppy seed pod influences to be the main focus of the watch.
+Which allows the exploration of the fascinating organic poppy seed-pod influences to be very much the main focus of the watch.

 Influences On Watchmaking

 There are a lot of unusual watches which are extraordinary and undeniably beautiful.
-Here are a few examples . . . look at each one and see what the real influences are behind the design concepts of each:
+Here are a couple of examples . . . look at each one and see what the real influences are behind the design concepts of each:

 The Eone Bradley watch: